-Skiers’ knee pain can also develop even if a major injury doesn’t occur.
+Skiers’ knee pain can also develop even if a major winter activity injury doesn’t occur.
 Sometimes inexperienced skiers simply aren’t fit enough to handle the stress this sport can exert on joints.
 Exercises help prevent this and other types of the most common ski injuries.

 Exercises for Preventing Common Skiing Knee Injuries